vlasovskikh/funcparserlib/README.md

 Documentation
 -------------

-The comprehensive [funcparserlib Tutorial](doc/Tutorial.md) is available.

 A short intro to `funcparserlib` can be found in the [Nested Brackets Mini-HOWTO](doc/Brackets.md).

+The comprehensive [funcparserlib Tutorial](doc/Tutorial.md) is also available.

 See also comments inside the modules `funcparserlib.parser` and `funcparserlib.lexer` or generate the API docs from the modules using `pydoc`.